jmbatrina/cs140-project1-rsdl/README.md

 I teamed with **Jan Paul Batrina** and **Angelo Convento** for this project.
 My role is mainly quality assurance with focus on optimization and debugging.
 It was my job to paintstakingly test the kernel for stability and fulfillment of requirements.
-Towards this, I wrote a lot of test programs, combed through many output logs, and diligently engaged in communication with my teammates from suggestions to documentation.
+Towards this, I wrote a lot of test programs, brought up edge cases and caveats, combed through many output logs, and diligently engaged in communication with my teammates from suggestions to documentation.
 Of course, to proceed with this, I had to have an in-depth understanding of how the xv6 kernel works in both its original and modified forms.